canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 ##### Automated Code Scanning
 In many cases, provenance checking should prove sufficient for smaller projects.
 However, it may prove impractical for larger companies or larger projects.
 A large company often owns code purchased from other parties, or code received from acquisitions and mergers, that may have no accurate licence audit for the code.
 In this case, it is best to use automated code scanning tools that search through the entire code base to determine the licences that apply.
 Automated code scanning utilities search text files and embedded code comments that may indicate the licence applicable to a particular element of the software.
 Some tools even compare the code itself against known third-party OSS code.

 Of course, while these tools can prove highly useful, it must be kept in mind that the results do not provide certainty that the source code is under only the reported licences, nor that it is free of copyright or patent infringements.
 An inherent limitation of the audit is that it can only compare the client’s source code to a wide, but not exhaustive, collection of other source code repositories.
-It may not detect copyrighted source code from restricted-source vendors, or source code from smaller FOSS projects.
+It may not detect copyrighted source code from restricted-source vendors, or source code from smaller OSS projects.
 Where possible, businesses and organizations may also wish to reduce their risks and ease the auditing task by using software libraries from trustworthy organizations that have already audited the library code.

 #### Patent Management and Other Legal Issues
 All of the OSS legal considerations which apply when using OSS equally apply when you distribute OSS.
 For code that you distribute, the lack of a disclaimer and warranty can work in your favour.
 The lack of a choice of forum or choice of law clause generates equal legal uncertainty for all parties.
 In addition to these legal issues, OSS distribution raises concerns related to patents.
 By licensing your code under a OSS licence, you may either implicitly or explicitly license the patents you own if any of the code implicates them.
 It is important to understand the nature and scope of the patent licences you grant.

 ##### Patent Licence Scope
-The treatment of patents varies greatly throughout different FOSS licences.
+The treatment of patents varies greatly throughout different OSS licences.
 The traditional approach – still seen in popular permissive licences such as BSD and MIT – is an implicit patent licence: the licence makes no specific mention of patents, but rather the stated right to use the software implicitly grants the licensee permission to “use” any relevant patents held by the licensor.
 An implicit patent licence almost certainly grants others the right to use the original code as distributed, including where such use implicates patent held by the licensor.
 However, the scope of an implicit patent licence becomes less clear when downstream parties modify the original code.
 If the modifications change the typical “use” of the software, does the original patent licence still cover a use that is different from what the licensor originally intended?
 If a new use infringes a different patent held by the original licensor, does the broad grant of rights to make modifications also end up licensing this other patent?
 Most likely, the answer to these two questions in “no”: the implicit patent grant often covers only uses implicated by the licensor's original contributions, but not other uses that additional features and modifications might involve.
-97 Most modern FOSS licences attempt to increase clarity and legal certainty by making this scope limitation explicit.
+Most modern OSS licences attempt to increase clarity and legal certainty by making this scope limitation explicit.
 For example, the Apache Version 2.0 licence provides:
 >  Subject to the terms and conditions of this License, each Contributor hereby grants to You a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable (except as stated in this section) patent license to make, have made, use, offer to sell, sell, import, and otherwise transfer the Work, where such license applies only to those patent claims licensable by such Contributor that are necessarily infringed by their Contribution(s) alone or by combination of their Contribution(s) with the Work to which such Contribution(s) was submitted.
 Under this clause, the patent licence only extends to uses of the software applicable to existing contributions.
 Where further downstream contributions alter the software's use, the original patent licence may no longer apply.

 Although a OSS licence could feasibly grant a broader patent licence that would cover downstream modifications, no popular licences presently take this approach.
 Not even the highly freedom-assertive GPLv3 licence makes such a grant.
 Given the nearly limitless number of ways that additional features could alter the typical use of a software application, such a broad patent licence is likely untenable for most businesses managing a patent portfolio.